Learn about the Canada Pension Plan (CPP) survivor’s pension, how much you’ll get, when it will start and how to apply.

 You should apply as soon as possible after the contributor’s death.
 If you delay, you may lose benefits.
-The Canada Pension Plan can only make back payments for up to 12 months.
+The CPP can only make back payments for up to 12 months.

 To apply, you must complete the application form on the Service Canada website.

-The survivor’s pension starts at the earliest the month after the contributor’s death.
+The survivor’s pension starts at the earliest month after the contributor’s death.

-As soon as the Canada Pension Plan (CPP) has all the information and documentation, your application will be processed.
+As soon as the CPP has all the information and documentation, your application will be processed.

 Online: Service Canada (Government of Canada), Survivor’s Pension, www.canada.ca/en/services/benefits/publicpensions/cpp/cpp-survivor-pension.html